 - 1 egg yolked mixed with few drops of milk

 - *more flour for dusting the working area

 - In a mixing bowl add 2 cups of flour, sugar and yeast.
 Whisk to combine.

 - In a small saucepan, add the water, milk and butter and heat until lukewarm (~ 110F).
 Pour over the flour mixture, stir to combine and let it rest for about 10 minutes until the sticky dough starts to rise and gets a spongy texture.

-- Add the lightly beaten eggs mixed with the salt and with the dough hook on, start kneading, slowly adding the remaining 2 cups of bread flour.
+- To the yeas mixture, add the lightly beaten eggs, salt and, with the dough hook on, start kneading, slowly adding the remaining 2 cups of bread flour.

 - When all the flour is added, increase the mixer speed to medium-high and let it knead for about 3-4 minutes or until the dough cleans itself from the sides of the bowl.